archesys/nautilus-sendwithcroc/README.md

 This script allows you to send selected files with Croc via Nautilus or Nemo on Manjaro or Ubuntu.
 Prerequisites

-Make sure you have Croc (tested with version v9.6.4-1fce28e) and python (tested on python 3) installed on your system by following the installation instructions.
+Make sure you have Croc (tested with version v9.6.4-1fce28e) and python (tested on python 3) installed on your system.

+The installation script is not ready yet, it can just give the informations about the dependencies for the moment..So just follow the instructions.

 Installation

 Download the 'Send with Croc.py' file from the repository.